tjd1234/cmpt135spring2024/obsidian/135website2024/linear search.md

 }
 ```

-Performance-wise, recursive linear search is likely not as efficient as linear search implemented with a loop due to all the function calls it must do, and all the parameters it must save on the [[stack memory|call stack]].
+Performance-wise, recursive linear search sis likely not as efficient as linear search implemented with a loop due to all the function calls it must do, and all the parameters it must save on the [[stack memory|call stack]].
 Since this function is tail recursive, some compilers might be able to optimize-away the [[recursion]] in this case using [[tail call elimination]].

 ## Linear Search Performance
 How fast is linear search?
-The speed of any program depends in on things like:
+The speed of any program depends on things like:

-- the speed of your computer, how much memory it has, how many CPUs it has, etc.
+- the speed of your computer, how much memory it has, how fast your CPU is, etc.
 - the quality of the code generated by your compiler, i.e. some compilers, or compiler options, produce faster/slower code than others
 - the details of how you implement the code, e.g. recursive linear search is usually slower than a loop version
 - the version of your operating system